 The practice had quality assurance processes to encourage learning and continuous improvement.
 These included audits of various aspects of the service including safety and risk, dental care records, X-rays and infection prevention and control.
-They had clear records of the results of these audits and the resulting action plans and improvements.
+Other areas were also monitored and we saw audits in relation to obtaining patient consent to treatment and antibiotic prescribing.
+There were derailed and clear records of the results of these audits and the resulting action plans and improvements.
+Accidents, incidents and complaints where these occurred were reviewed and discussed to support improvement and to minimise risks to patients and staff.

-The dentist and staff who we spoke with showed a commitment to learning and improvement and that they set high standards for treating patients and the general management of the service.
+The dentists and staff who we spoke with showed a commitment to learning and improvement and that they set high standards for treating patients and the general management of the service.

-Staff told us that the principal dentist valued the contributions made to the team by individual members of staff.
+Staff told us that the principal dentists valued the contributions made to the team by individual members of staff.
 The whole staff team had annual appraisals.
 We saw evidence of completed appraisals in the staff folders.
 These included staff learning and development needs, general wellbeing and aims for future professional development.